decentralized-identity/presentation-exchange/spec/spec.md

 [Embed Targets](#embed-targets).

 [[def:Feature, Features]]
-~ Features enable [[ref:Verifiers]] to express, and [[def:Conformant Consumers]]
-to support, extended functionality (relative to the base objects) by defining one or more properties on one or more objects.
+~ Features enable [[ref:Verifiers]] to express, and [[def:Holders]] to support, extended functionality (relative to the base objects) by defining one or more properties on one or more objects.

 [[def:Holder, Holders]]
 ~ Holders are entities that submit proofs to [[ref:Verifiers]] to satisfy the